Korythio

 Korythio (Κορύθιο) is a former municipality in Arcadia, Peloponnese, Greece.
 Since the 2011 local government reform it is part of the municipality Tripoli, of which it is a municipal unit.
 The municipal unit has an area of 115.182 km2.
-Population 2,133 (2011).
+Population 1,583 (2021).
 The seat of the municipality was in Steno.
-Other villages in the municipal unit are Elaiochori and Zevgolateio.
+Other villages in the municipal unit are Agiorgitika, Elaiochori, Neochori, Partheni, and Zevgolateio.